d-krupke/AlgLab-WS2425-material/sheets/04_mip/exercises/01_tsp/README.md

    `solution_relaxation.py`.
 Make sure you have understood what a linear relaxation is before you start.
 Given the previous task, it should be a very small step to implement the linear relaxation.
+2. When implementing the DFJ for a SAT-solver, we used `>=1` for the subtour elimination constraints, which is sufficient for correctness and allowed us to model it via a simple clause.
+For MIP solvers, using `>=2` is typically more efficient because it leads to a stronger linear relaxation.
+We will try to analyze that ourselves, so the solver class has a parameter `k` that you should use to set the subtour elimination constraints.
-2. Verify your implementation by running `python3 verify_relaxation.py` in the terminal.
+3. Verify your implementation by running `python3 verify_relaxation.py` in the terminal.
 All instances should be solved very quickly.

 > [!NOTE]